Thoracic Facet Joint Pain

 • Stiffness when you first get up from sitting or in the morning.

-• Pain with bending, twisting, coughing, or deep breathing.
+• Pain with bending, twisting, coughing, sneezing, or deep breathing.

 • Catching, locking, or “grabby” pain with sudden movements.

-• Referred pain into the rib cage or around the chest wall.
+• Pain that refers into the rib cage or around the chest wall.

-• Protective muscle spasm around the painful segment.
+• Protective muscle spasm near the painful segment.

 Sometimes nearby joints move more to compensate for a stiff segment.
 That extra strain can spread symptoms to the opposite side of your spine or further along the rib cage.